powerlim2/analytics_interviews/Stats/2_/README.md

 - The KS test is sensitive to any differences in the two distributions.
 Substantial differences in shape, spread or median will result in a small P value.
 In contrast, the MWU test is mostly sensitive to changes in the median.
 - The MW test has been extended to handle tied values.
 The KS test does not handle ties so well.
 If your data are categorical, so has many ties, don't choose the KS test.

+Hypothesis:
-H0: the samples were drawn from the same distribution
+- H0: the samples were drawn from the same distribution
-H1: the samples are NOT drawn from the same distribution
+- H1: the samples are NOT drawn from the same distribution

 ```python
 from scipy.stats import ks_2samp